 Hometown: Cheltenham, United Kingdom

-Why you decided to serve as a faculty advisor: I love meeting with and talking to students at all academic levels, and part of that is helping to facilitate smaller communities within our larger Chemistry undergraduate community.
-I designed our CHM 151Y Course Community back in 2006, and when Second-Year Learning Communities were started a few years ago I was very keen for Chemistry to participate.
-I have also been a faculty advisor to Innis College First-Year Learning Community for 18 years, and am very invested in helping students to enjoy their university experience and to be as successful as possible.
+Why you decided to serve as a faculty advisor: I love meeting with and talking to students at all academic levels and part of that is helping to facilitate smaller communities within our larger Chemistry undergraduate community.
+I designed the structure of our CHM 151Y Course Community back in 2006 and when Second-Year Learning Communities were started a few years ago I was very keen for us to participate departmentally.
+I have also been a faculty advisor to Innis College First-Year Learning Community for 19 years and am very invested in helping students to enjoy their university experience (very important!) and to be as successful as possible.

-One piece of advice for a second-year student: Please interact with me or other members of our undergraduate office as much as possible throughout your undergraduate studies: we are here to help you in all aspects of your Chemistry life including course and program selection, career pathways and research opportunities.
-We also want to hear from you regarding ways in which we can make the undergraduate experience even better!
+One piece of advice for a second-year student: Please feel free to reach our to me or other members of our undergraduate office as much as you can throughout your undergraduate studies: we are here to help you in all aspects of your chemistry life, including course and program selection, career pathways and research opportunities.
+We also want to hear from you regarding ways in which we can make your undergraduate experience even better!

-Hobby or interest: I'm a huge sports fan (mainly football — the English version — and cricket), and also a semi-serious runner.
-My latest race was the May 2023 Toronto Marathon — I'm still suffering from it now! :)
+Hobby or interest: Thanks to my parents, I've been a huge sports fan since being able to talk (mainly football — the English version! — and cricket) and I'm also a semi-serious runner.
+My latest race was the May 2025 Toronto Marathon — I'm still suffering from it now!

 Department: Chemistry

-Years worked for your current department and/or U of T: Five years in Chemistry and 17 years at the University
+Years worked for your current department and/or U of T: Six years in chemistry and 18 years at the university

 Hometown: Toronto, ON